flyerhzm/bullet/README.md

 * `Bullet.add_footer`: adds the details in the bottom left corner of the page.
 Double click the footer or use close button to hide footer.
 * `Bullet.stacktrace_includes`: include paths with any of these substrings in the stack trace, even if they are not in your main app
 * `Bullet.stacktrace_excludes`: ignore paths with any of these substrings in the stack trace, even if they are not in your main app.
+   Each item can be a string (match substring), a regex, or an array where the first item is a path to match, and the second item is a line number, a Range of line numbers, or a (bare) method name, to exclude only particular lines in a file.
 * `Bullet.slack`: add notifications to slack
 * `Bullet.raise`: raise errors, useful for making your specs fail unless they have optimized queries